Using LazyLoad for Images in WP Rocket

 All images, including those from external domains, found within <img> tags, added to your content in posts, widgets etc, should be LazyLoaded automatically.

 Background images are a special case and are more complex to LazyLoad since there are multiple ways they can be added to a page.
-However WP Rocket will automatically Lazyload those that are found in the HTML of your page using the following markup:
+However WP Rocket will automatically LazyLoad background images when they are applied inline in the HTML on the following elements:

 <div style="background-image: url(image.jpg)">